openstack/devstack/doc/source/plugins.rst

 Plugin Interface
 ================

-DevStack supports a standard mechansim for including plugins from external repositories.
+DevStack supports a standard mechanism for including plugins from external repositories.
 The plugin interface assumes the following:

 An external git repository that includes a ``devstack/`` top level